 4. Question: If an all-out effort is made to conserve ground-water resources, how can landowners and water users determine how they are doing compared to the projections in the study?
 Answer: Using the maps that show rates of water-level declines, the landowners and water users can determine what the changes in water levels are in their area and what they are projected to be in the future.
 This can be accomplished by finding the approximate location of their property on the map pertaining to the year in question and by reading the estimates of water-level changes which are recorded in feet.
 To determine how he is doing from year to year, the landowner or water user can make measurements of depth to water in his own wells or obtain copies of measurements made by the Board or the ground-water district for his area.
-These measurements can then be compared to the projected values on the map nearest the year of interest to obtain an estimate of the effectiveness of the conservation efforts.
+These measurements can then be compared to the projected values on the maps to estimate the effectiveness of conservation efforts.